Interactive prompts (recommended for first-time users)

 )

-• content: Which directory to archive (raw-data, output, docs, cache)
+• content: directory to archive (raw-data, output, docs, cache)

 • strategy: “archive” (versioned) or “latest” (overwrite)